thin-edge/thin-edge.io/vision.md

 factors".
 thin-edge.io enables them to connect industial sensors and automation to a cloud service.
+High assurances in quality and scalability of thin-edge.io, not only itself but also in combination with custom-developed components, let the Service Provider go from a POC implementation with thin-edge.io in their ecosystem to a rollout in production with little friction.

 **(Smart) Equipment makers/Hardware manufacturers/OEMs:** Equipment
 Manufacturers are moving away from focusing primarily on selling their equipment